wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-desktop-outlook-clients/includes/4-troubleshoot-calendars.md

     - Free/busy information with time, subject, and location
     - Free/busy information, including time, subject, location, and title

-To create Sharing polices, you can use both the Exchange Admin Center and Exchange Online PowerShell.
+To create Sharing policies, you can use both the Exchange Admin Center and Exchange Online PowerShell.

 1. In the **Exchange Admin Center**, select **Organization**, and then select **Sharing**.
 1. In the details pane, you can review or create policies.